66% waitlist reduction from first appointment to diagnosis with QbTest

 School observations are one of the most common ADHD assessment methods for children since they can be a critical adjunct to parent and teacher reports.
 Despite its benefits, organizing a school observation comes with some challenges.

 “With school observations, [children] engage differently with different subjects which is a challenge.
-The [QbTest] assessments are more standardized [when compared to school observations] and I think it’s an extra piece of information that adds to the confidence of the clinician [owing to the] addition of objective evidence.”
+The [digital] assessments are more standardized [when compared to school observations] and I think it’s an extra piece of information that adds to the confidence of the clinician [owing to the] addition of objective evidence.”

-– Ciaran Harte
+– Ciaran Harte, Assistant Psychologist

-“When we observe a child during a QbTest it can be really helpful as it is a time and a setting which requires concentration and focus, because when we go into school to do an observation, children can be at play or be engaged in an activity that doesn’t demand too much concentration, or be engaged in an activity they’re really interested in.
+When we observe a child during [Qbtesting] it can be really helpful as it is a time and a setting which requires concentration and focus, because when we go into school to do an observation, children can be at play or be engaged in an activity that doesn’t demand too much concentration, or be engaged in an activity they’re really interested in.
 We might see a child with amazing concentration because perhaps they’re hyper focused and really doing well in such settings, creating a bigger challenge with school observations.”

 – Dr. Jo Steer

-• QbTest was easy to implement in their practice
+• Qbtesting was easy to implement

-• Allowed for improved communication with patients
+• Objective data facilitated improved communication with patients

-I used it as a way of gathering objective information for the intake process.
+“I used it as a way of gathering objective information for the intake process.
 When a [young person’s] current school offered no/limited evidence for ADHD but the previous school, young person, family feedback and my observations at the choice and choice plus [intake assessments] were contrary to this.
-The Qb [QbTest] when offered, felt very validating to the young person and parents, they talked about feeling heard and listened to.”
+The Qb[testing]when offered, felt very validating to the young person and parents, they talked about feeling heard and listened to.”

 Reports by AfC indicated a reduction of 34% in the number of clinical appointments required to make an ADHD diagnosis after the pilot.
-This indicates that QbTest has provided data that allowed clinicians to come to decisions with greater efficacy.
+This indicates that objective testing has provided data that allowed clinicians to come to decisions with greater efficacy.
 This will have contributed to a reduction in waiting and assessment times overall for families and CYP.

 “Since results are broken down by quarter, you see potentially how hyperactivity is increasing the longer the test goes, and looking at the [omission and commission errors] helps us explain the diagnosis to families and schools.”